 As with all travel you have to carry anything acquired – so ephemera needs to be small, lightweight and cheap enough to discard the extras.
 When shopping add in thrift stores, farmer’s markets and garage sales to get some local flavor.
 If anyone will be joining you by car, have them bring the heavy/bulky stuff and pay for your share.

 Supplies: A journal, glue stick, scissors, tape, watercolor crayons, water brush, pens, matte gel medium and heavy gel medium (if you have room).

 Ephemera: Napkins, maps, business cards, post cards, pressed plant materials, very flat rocks.

-Thrift Store Finds: Old jewelry, old postcards, rubber stamps, music note stickers, other stickers and ribbon.
+Thrift Store Finds: Old jewelry, old postcards, rubber stamps, music note stickers, colorful or theme napkins, other stickers and ribbon.